Analytics Lead · Bluevine

 click to explore

-Client-approved case study
+Client-approved case study · Fortune 500 outdoor retailer

 Peer-to-peer lending represents a fundamental shift in how individuals access credit, enabling them to bypass traditional financial institutions and borrow directly through online marketplaces.
 Using Lending Club data, this project investigates what financial factors drive credit pricing in a decentralized marketplace.
+We specifically built an OLS regression model to investigate which borrower characteristics and loan attributes drive interest rate pricing.
+A univariate model on Lending Club's internal credit grade explained over 90% of interest rate variance, revealing grade as a near-black-box pricing mechanism.

 Recommendation systems are essential tools that help individuals discover content tailored to their preferences.
 Whether suggesting movies, music, or products, these systems analyze user interactions and feedback to provide personalized recommendations.